 70. Monitor changes in your life and family situation.

 71. Proactively keep in touch with you.

-74. Strive to drop any agenda of what you “should” or “should not” do and be an exquisite listener.
+74. Strive to drop any agenda of what you “should” or “should not” do and be exquisite listeners.

 75. Provide referrals to other professionals, such as accountants, attorneys, lenders, bookkeepers, coaches, insurance agents, long term care providers, bank trust officers, and a host of others.